raggi/capybara-puma/README.md

-# Capybara has native fetures now, this gem is deprecated.
+# Capybara has native features now, this gem is deprecated.

 ``` ruby
 Capybara.configure do |config|